-Free help with your return.
-Free help in preparing your return is available nationwide from IRS-certified volunteers.
-The Volunteer Income Tax Assistance (VITA) program is designed to help low-moderate income taxpayers and the Tax Counseling for the Elderly (TCE) program is designed to assist taxpayers age 60 and older with their tax returns.
+Free help with your tax return.
+You can get free help preparing your return nationwide from IRS-certified volunteers.
+The Volunteer Income Tax Assistance (VITA) program helps low-to-moderate income, elderly, people with disabilities, and limited English proficient taxpayers.
+The Tax Counseling for the Elderly (TCE) program helps taxpayers age 60 and older with their tax returns.
 Most VITA and TCE sites offer free electronic filing and all volunteers will let you know about credits and deductions you may be entitled to claim.
-To find the nearest VITA or TCE site, visit IRS.gov or call 1-800-906-9887 or 1-800-829-1040.
+In addition, some VITA and TCE sites provide taxpayers the opportunity to prepare their own return with help from an IRS-certified volunteer.
+To find the nearest VITA or TCE site, you can use the VITA Locator Tool on IRS.gov, download the IRS2Go app, or call 1-800-906-9887.

 As part of the TCE program, AARP offers the Tax-Aide counseling program.
-To find the nearest AARP Tax-Aide site, call 1-888-227-7669 or visit AARP's website at www.aarp.org/money/taxaide.

-For more information on these programs, go to IRS.gov and enter keyword "VITA" in the upper right-hand corner.
+To find the nearest AARP Tax-Aide site, visit AARP's website at www.aarp.org/money/taxaide or call 1-888-227-7669.
+For more information on these programs, go to IRS.gov and enter "VITA" in the search box.

 Internet.
-You can access the IRS website at IRS.gov 24 hours a day, 7 days a week to:
+IRS.gov and IRS2Go are ready when you are -24 hours a day, 7 days a week.